RhetTbull/photos_time_warp/README.md

 ```
 $ photos_time_warp --help
-Usage: python -m photos_time_warp [OPTIONS]
+Usage: photos_time_warp [OPTIONS]

   Adjust date/time/timezone of photos in Apple Photos

 Specify which photo properties to change: [at least 1 required]
   --date DATE           Set date for selected photos.
 Format is 'YYYY-MM-DD'.
   --date-delta DELTA    Adjust date for selected photos by DELTA.
 Format is one
                         of: '±D days', '±W weeks', '±D' where D is days
   --time TIME           Set time for selected photos.
 Format is one of
                         'HH:MM:SS', 'HH:MM:SS.fff', 'HH:MM'.
   --time-delta DELTA    Adjust time for selected photos by DELTA time.
-Format is
+Format
-                       one of '±HH:MM:SS', '±H hours' (or hr), '±M minutes' (or
+                        is one of '±HH:MM:SS', '±H hours' (or hr), '±M minutes'
-                       min), '±S seconds' (or sec), '±S' (where S is seconds)
+                        (or min), '±S seconds' (or sec), '±S' (where S is
+                        seconds)
   --timezone TIMEZONE   Set timezone for selected photos as offset from UTC.
                         Format is one of '±HH:MM', '±H:MM', or '±HHMM'

 Settings:
   -V, --verbose         Show verbose output.
   -L, --library PHOTOS_LIBRARY_PATH
                         Path to Photos library (e.g. '~/Pictures/Photos\
                         Library.photoslibrary'.
 This is not likely needed as
-                       photos_time_warp will usually be able to locate the path
+                        photos_time_warp will usually be able to locate the
-                       to the open Photos library.
-Use --library only if you get
+                        path to the open Photos library.
+Use --library only if
-                       an error that the Photos library cannot be located.
+                        you get an error that the Photos library cannot be
+                        located.
+  --exiftool            Use exiftool to also update the date/time/timezone
+                        metadata in the original file in Photos' library.
+To
+                        use --exiftool, you must have the third-party exiftool
+                        utility installed (see https://exiftool.org/).
+Using
+                        this option modifies the *original* file of the image
+                        in your Photos library.
+It is possible for originals to
+                        be missing from disk (for example, if they've not been
+                        downloaded from iCloud); --exiftool will skip those
+                        files which are missing.
+  --exiftool-path PATH  Optional path to exiftool executable (will look in
+                        $PATH if not specified).

 Other options:
   --version             Show the version and exit.
   --help                Show this message and exit.
 ```

 ## Implementation Details